 The Food and Drug Administration (FDA) Draft Memorandum of Understanding

-What is FDA’s Draft Memorandum of Understanding (MOU)?
+What is the FDA’s Draft Memorandum of Understanding (MOU)?

 The Food and Drug Administration (FDA) is using an obscure provision of federal law to try to deny patients access to compounded medications, including bioidentical hormone replacement therapy (BHRT).
 Here is how it works.